DoutorJP/shellpkg/README.md

 - `conflicts` a list of conflicting packages, lines starting with # are ignored
 - `version` a version string

+These informations will be displayed when you call `shellpkg-info` command.

 # Commands

 - `shellpkg-install <package>`